Charles-bot-cmd/RecruitOS/docs/fastapi-backend.md

   }'
 ```

-This documentation provides everything needed to implement a FastAPI backend that will seamlessly integrate with the RecruitOS frontend.
+This documentation provides everything needed to implement a FastAPI backend that will seamlessly integrate with the RecruitFlow frontend.